 > click <

-I hardly ever present my photography as color pictures (and absolutely never as a mix of black-and-white and color!).
-Black-and-white delivers the composition and timing of telling moments best.
+On the visual side, I present almost only in black-and-white.
+Black-and-white delivers the composition and timing of telling moments best for me.
 Color elements within a frame can complicate the visual narrative, making the eye stray from the actual subject-object relationship to, say, the yellow shirt in the background.
-And, I also love black-and-white for its timelessness (which is part and parcel to it not complicating the visual narrative with the distraction of color elements).
-On top of all that … I just love black-and-white photography.
+And I just love black-and-white.
 It suits me—on multiple levels—so I embrace it as a key element of my style.

-When I present a “collection of images” in a portfolio, show, or book, rarely are they categorized by chronology or location.
-My preferred method of grouping is through verbal themes, e.g.: Selected Reading, Now Performing, Field Trips, Assisted Living, Under Cover.
+By bringing the images down to stand-alone pieces, it frees me from presenting them in time/place/subject groupings.
+Instead, when I present a “collection of images,” my preferred method of selecting is through verbal themes that can be poetically interpreted, e.g.: Selected Reading, Now Performing, Field Trips, Assisted Living, Under Cover.
 My overarching theme is, of course, Relationships.

-Fundamentally my pictures have an old-fashioned quality—in terms of philosophical sensibilities, technique, and presentation.
-But, I’m not engaging in historical reenactment with my photography.
+Given my mid-20th-century aesthetic and philosophical models, my pictures naturally have an old-fashioned quality.
+However, I am not engaging in historical reenactment with my photography.
 I’m not trying to time travel.
-I’m trying to create classic images of universal, eternal human character.
+I am seeking to create classic images of universal, eternal human character.

 Through it all, after four-and-a-half decades of reporting visual stories, I’ve amassed something of a unified view of the humanity.